 My (64 SKU) line of Provo Craft Stand-Outs quilled stickers were sold on QVC and featured on HGTV's The Carol Duvall Show.
 They are retired but you can still buy many designs on eBay here.

 The following instruction links were created before blogs, twitter and facebook, and seem to still be helpful to many.

 Fall Leaves ~ Instructions

-Patrica Caputo has been quilling for more than thirty-five years and owns Whimsiquills.
-This is the place where you can get my must-have GlueSpot :o) Servicing international customers, she carries a huge inventory of quilling papers, tools, kits, books, plus American, English and specialty papers.
+Patrica Caputo has been quilling for more than forty years and owns Whimsiquills.
+Servicing international customers, she carries a huge inventory of quilling papers, tools, kits, books, plus American, English and specialty papers.
 Order online, the eBay Store or via a toll-free phone call.
 Be sure to check out Pat's Blog, Free Patterns and Quilling Reference Materials links.

 There are many quilling groups on Facebook, Twitter and Pinterest.
-To join a discussion group to learn more about the craft of quilling, go to Quillers Yahoo!
-Groups.
-NAQG members, go to NAQGmembers Yahoo!
-Groups to join the guild discussion group.
 Quilling, also known as paper filigree, is the art of rolling narrow strips of paper around a pin-like tool into a circle and shaped to form three-dimensional designs.
 The origin of quilling has been traced to European monasteries of the 15th century, but the actual creation of the art may date back to the 13th century.
 It is believed that feather quills were originally used to roll the paper strips.